 The fashionable Royal Monceau offers a cinema room, an indoor swimming pool and a library.
 The spacious, air-conditioned rooms boast hand-crafted furniture designed by famous French designer Philippe Starck.

-Lovely Parisian hotel on Avenue Carnot near Champs-Elysées.
+Lovely Parisian hotel in Avenue Carnot near Champs-Elysées.
 Affordable for this Paris district.
 All rooms are equipped with a flat-screen satellite TV and a minibar.
-Some rooms have a balcony, and those overlooking Avenue Carnot offer a view of the Arc de Triomphe.
+Some rooms have a balcony.
+Those overlooking Avenue Carnot offer a view of the Arc de Triomphe.
 A buffet breakfast is served each morning in the breakfast room.
-Guests may also enjoy drinks in the hotel’s lounge and bar.
+Guests may enjoy drinks in the hotel’s lounge and bar.

 Covering 1500 m², the Spa includes a 23 m infinity pool.
 Exclusive treatments, a fitness centre, relaxation rooms with a hammam and sauna are available.